Perspective | Tornadoes, hail and stunning skies make for unforgettable Texas storm chase

 My day started in Dallas.
 That’s where I picked up two of my friends at the airport — neither of whom had ever seen hail larger than the size of dimes.
-They’re not meteorologists, but they leapt at the chance to tag along on a storm chase.
+They’re not meteorologists, but they leaped at the chance to tag along on a storm chase.

-For days, I had been obsessing between potential chase targets — a messier batch of storms in East Texas that would surely spin, or the chance at an all-or-nothing bet along the Texas-southwestern Oklahoma border.
-I knew that if a storm popped, it would be big — but whether or not one would fire was more than a risky gamble.
+For days, I had been obsessing over potential chase targets: a messier batch of storms in East Texas that would surely spin or the chance at an all-or-nothing bet along the border of Texas and southwestern Oklahoma.
+I knew that if a storm popped, it would be big — but whether one would fire was more than a risky gamble.

 The setup featured a dryline — the boundary between moisture-rich air to the east and bone-dry desert air to the west — that could serve as a trigger for storms.
 Changing winds with altitude from a zone of low pressure nearby meant anything that popped would spin.